cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 Retrieval[^37] models select outputs from a fixed "menu" of choices.
 In this way, we implicitly "solve" the hallucination problem by explicitly restricting a priori what the model can and can't "say."
 Generative models, on the other hand, make a different trade-off: by allowing the model to generate novel content *ex nihilo*, we forfeit some control over what it can say.

 Paying rational human annotators to "correct" all recorded hallucinations would likely improve this situation.
 However, much like dictatorship, policing the actions and behaviors of every constituent is not a scalable strategy.
-In addition, the question of *who* decides what "correct" actually means remains open for (virulent) debate.
+In addition, the question of *who* decides what "correct" actually means remains open for (heated) debate.
 In the context of ChatGPT, this is OpenAI.
 Similarly, in the context of the 2020 presidential election, it was Facebook that decided what content was and was not acceptable to promote.
 Combining the two, an interesting question arises: How do we solve the hallucination problem without a centralized authority?
 Said differently, how do we build models whose voice represents that of the broader consensus?
 It is extremely likely that a discussion surrounding some form of this question will unfold in the coming years.

 My technical background is largely in machine learning.
 However, I've been working in crypto for the past two years.
 In this section, I'll borrow an idea from the latter and apply it to the former.
-The following idea may be fancfiful and impractical and is not the only way to approach this problem.
+The following idea may be fanciful and impractical and is not the only way to approach this problem.
 Nonetheless, it makes for an interesting thought experiment.

 ### Proof of Stake